osu-cascades/batabase/README.md

 - [x] add test for workflow
 - [x] add workflow for parsing data
 - [x] make sure that workflow is fully unit tested

-### General

-- [ ] swap out custom component use to the system used by github
-- [ ] add user login using devise
-- [ ] normalize table create file and class names
-- [ ] normalize names to either use label or name across models
-- [x] add ERD to readme

 &copy; 2019 Dylan Drudge, Bryce Graves, Mack Hatfield, Nathan Struhs.
 All rights reserved.